-Where an offer is being made to a Council employee, Councillor, or one of their relatives or friends, the Strategic Director, in consultation with the Borough Solicitor, must authorise the offer before it is made.
+70.1 Where an offer is being made to a Council employee, Councillor, or one of their relatives or friends, the Director of Housing, in consultation with the Borough Solicitor, must authorise the offer before it is made.

-70. Reciprocal Arrangements with Other Landlords
+71. Reciprocal Arrangements with Other Landlords

-70.1 From time to time other local authorities may request, in exceptional circumstances, assistance with accommodation for a particular applicant whose needs cannot be met in their own Borough.
+- 71.1 From time to time other local authorities may request, in exceptional circumstances, assistance with accommodation for a particular applicant whose needs cannot be met in their own Borough. - Any such requests should be considered as favourably as possible subject to suitable vacancies.